moxious/gdelt/README.md

 a temporary table in Google Cloud.
 That table gets exported to a set of shard CSV files on Google Storage.
 Those files end up in `segments.list`, which are fed into the load process.

+See the bigquery-extract.sql file for which data is pulled with which criteria.
+With that table, export to CSV.

 ## Benchmarking

 The benchmark.sh script runs the complete load process, with timings suitable to be fed into